apache/myfaces-tobago/readme.txt

  http://facelets.dev.java.net

-You have to download the facelet 1.1.12 distribution (the el-api.jar and el-ri.jar has been renamed in the 1.1.13 version).
+You have to download the facelets 1.1.12 distribution (the el-api.jar and el-ri.jar has been renamed in the facelets 1.1.13 version, which would require changes in the poms).

 Please install the missing public artifacts with